European shares snap 7-day losing streak as Deutsche Bank recovers

 According to Thomson Reuters StarMine data, roughly half of the companies in the pan-European STOXX 600 index have reported fourth-quarter results, and 52 percent have beaten or met expectations while 48 percent have missed.

-The FTSEurofirst remains down around 14 percent in 2016, with markets such as the German DAX and British FTSE 100 more than 20 percent below last year's record highs.
+The FTSEurofirst remains down 14 percent in 2016, with markets such as the German DAX and British FTSE 100 roughly 20 percent below last year's record highs.

 * Real estate stocks up, banks down (Adds details, closing prices)